aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Create a custom cloud in Aiven
 ==============================

-A custom cloud is your own cloud infrastructure integrated with your Aiven organization.
+A :doc:`custom cloud </docs/platform/concepts/byoc>` is your own cloud infrastructure integrated with your Aiven organization.
 Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.

 .. important::

     Creating custom clouds in your Aiven organization requires enabling :doc:`the bring your own cloud (BYOC) feature </docs/platform/concepts/byoc>`, which is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying it out, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

-Learn how to add a :doc:`custom cloud </docs/platform/concepts/byoc>` to your Aiven organization, and check out how it works.
+This article provides you with instructions on how to :ref:`add a custom cloud <create-cloud>` to your Aiven organization.

 About creating a custom cloud
 -----------------------------